newfold-labs/wp-module-facebook/README.md

 ### Manual Release

-1. Update the version number in the folling files:
+1. Update the version number in the following files:
 - package.json
 - bootstrap.php